YusiferZendric/UnacademyPoll_Answering_BOT/README.md

 # UnacademyPoll_Answering_BOT
 This bot is made by using pyautogui in python, Steps are given below:
-# Only Work in Dark Mode
+# This BOT will only Work in Dark Mode
+# Required Steps
 1. Firstly run the file in the terminal (ensure that the file directory must contain all the required images)
 2. It will ask you for the option to select, Select the option you want and do not press ENTER key.
 3. Then switch to your unacademy class window, when your class teacher is about to give the poll quiz option, quickly shift to file and press ENTER, and then switch to your class window (YOUR CLASS SHOULD BE IN FULL SCREEN WITHOUT ANY OTHER WINDOW)